rcushu/cse15l-lab-reports/labreports/labreport4.md

 ### **Keys Pressed:** *`"git clone"`, `<ctrl + v>`, `<enter>`*

-I had the SSH URL copied to my clipboard, so once I had typed out `"git clone"`, I could easily paste it in to fill the rest of the command.
+I had the SSH URL copied to my clipboard, so once I had typed out *`"git clone"`*, I could easily paste it in to fill the rest of the command.

 ## Step 6: Run the tests, demonstrating that they fail

 ![Image](../labreport4-images/labreport4-6.png)

 ### **Keys Pressed:** *`"sh"`, `<space>`, `"t"`, `<tab>`, `<enter>`*

+After typing out *`"sh t"`*, I could press tab to avoid filling in the rest of *`"test.sh"`*.